 If you have been a party girl for a significant time, going alcohol free can seem a bit daunting.

-Initially you probably take a break because you need to.
+Initially you probably take a break from alcohol because you need to, because you feel like you are drinking too much, and you have found yourself asking questions like "I drink a bottle of wine every night am I an alcoholic?".
 Or you feel shit, sick of the hangovers, spending way too much money, the feelings of not quite remembering what happened, embarrassment, the wasted days, the list goes on.
 So, you are fired up, motivated, you can do a month and you feel great.

 If you are used to going out every weekend and having a fully booked social calendar; this can feel like a big lifestyle change.

 I know, I have been there.
-Always a party to go to, always something to celebrate, the whole year booked up.
+Always a party to go to, always something to celebrate, often drinking too much, the whole year booked up.